Happy Tree Friends: In other media

 Fall Out Boy's 2007 music video for their song "The Carpal Tunnel of Love" was directed by Kenn Navarro and stars characters from the series.
 The band members also make a cameo as animated characters.

 A mobile video game named Happy Tree Friends: Spin Fun was released in 2005.
 It was developed and published by Daydream Software.

 A video game titled Happy Tree Friends: False Alarm was released on June 25, 2008.
 It was developed by Stainless Games and Sega for Xbox Live Arcade on the Xbox 360 and the PC.
-An iOS game titled Happy Tree Friends: Deadeye Derby was released in 2014.
+An iOS game titled Happy Tree Friends: Deadeye Derby was released on January 16, 2014.

-On August 17, 2023, Mondo Media and Ravenage Ltd. announced a crossover between Mondo's Happy Tree Friends franchise and Ravenage's shoot em' up video game The Crackpet Show as a downloadable expansion titled The Crackpet Show: Happy Tree Friends Edition, which was released on September 27, 2023, for the Steam, GOG.com, and Epic Games Store digital distribution services, as well as the Xbox One, Xbox Series X and S, PlayStation 4, PlayStation 5 and Nintendo Switch gaming consoles.
+On August 17, 2023, Mondo Media and Ravenage Games announced a crossover between Mondo's Happy Tree Friends franchise and Ravenage's shoot 'em up video game The Crackpet Show as a downloadable expansion titled The Crackpet Show: Happy Tree Friends Edition, which was released on September 27, 2023, for the Steam, GOG.com, and Epic Games Store digital distribution services, as well as the Xbox One, Xbox Series X and S, PlayStation 4, PlayStation 5 and Nintendo Switch gaming consoles.